 Kelly Adams, a second grade teacher, has taught in both kindergarten and first grade.
 She was born in Yokosuka, Japan and grew up in Virginia Beach, Virginia.
 Mrs. Adams received her master degree in Early Elementary Education from Old Dominion University.
 She loves spending time with her husband, daughters, and sweet pug Hermie.
 Mrs. Adams is a huge fan of sports and loves the Redskins (Hail), Boston Celtics, and Atlanta Braves.
 In her free time, she enjoys relaxing on the beach, going to the pool, reading books, shopping, and going for walks with her family.
 Some of her favorite authors are Kevin Henkes, Kate DiCamillo, Shel Silverstein, and Robert McCloskey.
 In the classroom, Mrs. Adams incorporates her knowledge, previous teaching experiences, and passion for teaching into the classroom at Kaechele Elementary School.
 She is excited to provide a learning environment that will help children reach their full potential and to engage students to become active and critical thinkers.

-Stephanie Anderson, our ILC (Instructional Learning Coach), is extremely excited to continue to be a Kaechele coyote in a different leadership role.
-Mrs. Anderson became a Kaechele Coyote when the school opened in 2013 as a 5th grade teacher.
-She graduated from Newberry College with a Bachelor of Science Degree.
-In 2015, Mrs. Anderson earned an endorsement in Gifted Education through Virginia Commonwealth University.
+Stephanie Anderson, our ILC (Innovative Learning Coach), is extremely excited to continue being a Kaechele coyote in this innovative role while working with ALL teachers, staff, and students.
+Mrs. Anderson became a Kaechele Coyote when the school opened in 2013 as a 5th-grade teacher.
+Mrs. Anderson recently earned her Master’s in Educational Administration and Supervision PreK–12 from Virginia State University.
+She earned an endorsement in gifted education through Virginia Commonwealth University in 2015 and graduated from Newberry College with a Bachelor of Science degree in 1996.
 She grew up in South Carolina and became a Virginian by marriage in 2002.
-While she was in the classroom, she loved to incorporate technology into so many of her lessons, and cannot wait to work with the other teachers at Kaechele to bring as much technology into their classrooms as possible.
-In her free time, Mrs. Anderson loves to create in her “she shed” with her daughter, watching her son play ball on the diamond, and going on walks with her Great Dane and husband.
-Mrs. Anderson LOVES showing her Kaechele Pride!
+While in the classroom, she loved to incorporate technology into so many of her lessons and enjoyed collaborating with the other teachers at Kaechele.
+In her free time, Mrs. Anderson loves to create in her “she shed” with her daughter, watch her son play ball on the diamond, and go on walks with her Great Dane and husband.
+Mrs. Anderson LOVES showing off her Kaechele Pride!

 Jane Arrington, an interventionist, enjoys working with the kindergarten – 2nd graders at Kaechele.
 Miss Arrington has taught in Henrico County for many years, serving Exceptional Education students in all of the elementary grades.
 She has also worked with teachers, introducing methods and procedures for the Wilson Reading System.
 Miss Arrington enjoys hiking with family and friends along the James River and mountain trails.
 She is an avid basketball fan and especially enjoys supporting local teams, the VCU Rams and University of Richmond Spiders.
 She has two funny little dogs who have become super stars at a local nursing home.
 There are also two cats who get along well with the dogs but are not very nice to each other.
 Miss Arrington is looking forward to another wonderful year with the coyotes!

 Kelly Becker, our Gifted Resource Teacher, is excited to return to the Kaechele Elementary family!
 She grew up in the Lehigh Valley of Pennsylvania.
 She graduated from VCU where she also earned her Gifted/Talented Ed.
 Endorsement.
-She has taught for HCPS for 17 years, eight in Gifted Education.
+She has taught for HCPS for 18 years, eight in Gifted Education.
 She enjoys being a continuous learner & staying abreast of new developments, curriculum, and trends in gifted education.
-Outside of school, Mrs. Becker spends time with her husband and family.
-She has a daughter, a junior at Deep Run High School, another daughter attending Christopher Newport University, and a son who is a college graduate working as an accountant in Virginia Beach.
-She enjoys kayaking with her friends, reading with her book club, going to the beach, & exploring all that Richmond has to offer.
+Outside of school, Mrs. Becker spends time with her husband, three children, and dog, Sandy.
+She enjoys kayaking with her friends, reading with her book club, going to the beach, DIY projects, & exploring all that Richmond has to offer.
 Mrs. Becker is looking forward to providing enrichment services at Kaechele Elementary this year!

 Meredith Betke, a first grade teacher, is a fellow Henrico County student who attended Jackson Davis Elementary, Byrd Middle and Godwin High School.
 Mrs. Betke attended VCU and graduated with an undergraduate degree in Psychology and a Master’s degree in Education.
 Upon graduation she taught at Pinchbeck Elementary for four years as a 1st and 2nd grade teacher.
 It was then that she and Mr. Betke decided to start their own family.
 Her love for education and children quickly found her back in the classroom setting where she was a lead 3 year old teacher for 10 years.
 Mrs. Betke joined the KES team our opening year as an Instructional Assistant in the Exceptional Ed program.
 She then taught 4th grade for half a year before finding her way into kindergarten and now she’s feeling fabulous in first grade!
 In her spare time, Mrs. Betke enjoys spending time with her husband and three children, pulling for the Steelers, playing with her dogs Lincoln, Blu and Stella, enjoying time with friends, traveling, reading, watching movies, cooking and working on projects around the house.
 Mrs. Betke is looking forward to a super fun year with her first graders.
 Her biggest hope is that during the upcoming year her students will develop an authentic love for school, learning and being a Kaechele Coyote!